-Teachers, child care service providers participate in children's transitions: whether it is from home to EHS-CCP, from EHS-CCP to Head Start and/or from EHS-CCP to other parent choice pre-kindergarten programs.
-In typical program years, DHS Pre-K Head Start district site administrators participate at EHS-CCP parent meetings held at the child care service providers' locations.
-With the continued spread of COVID-19 in the community, transition activities involving campus tours were not able to be held.
-DHS EHS-CCP staff worked with the families to prepare them for transition into to pre-kindergarten supporting their interest and request.
+Teachers, child care service providers participate in children's transitions: whether it is fromhome to EHS-CCP, from EHS-CCP to Head Start and/or from EHS-CCP to other parent choice prekindergarten programs.
+During the 2021-2022 program year, DHS Pre-K Head Start district site administrators participated at EHS-CCP parent meetings held virtually to provide parents with information and strategies to prepare families and children for transitioning into a pre-kindergarten program.
+DHS EHS-CCP staff provided support throughout the program year to families to prepare them for transition into to pre-kindergarten supporting their interest and request.

-3. Discuss how your program involved governing body, policy council, and parents in developing the Program Goals.
+2. Discuss how your program involved governing body, policy council, and parents in developing the Program Goals.

 DHS EHS-CCP develops its program goals through its Five-Year Strategic Planning process.
 The Five-Year Strategic Planning process is purposefully designed as a very inclusive process incorporating the feedback and input from diverse perspectives, including the San Antonio City Council's (the Governing Board), Bexar County Community Action Advisory Board (CAAB), Head Start Policy Council (HSPC), Head Start parents, and including other community stakeholders.
 Each of these groups is invited and encouraged to participate in the Quarterly Self-Assessment Data reviews and Annual Five-Year Strategic Plan events.
 During the events, the members actively participate by providing recommendations and asking questions regarding program data and goals.
-All participants assist in the development of the short-term and long-term goals during the 5-Year Strategic Plan event; and, the Governing Board and HSPC review and approve the final Self-Assessment report, School Readiness goals, and 5-year Strategic Plan.
-During the 2021-2022 program year, community stakeholders and parents were invited to participate in strategic planning virtually.
-The DHS Head Start Program has provided IPADs and hotspots to Policy Council members to participate in all governance activities.
+All participants assist in the development of the short-term and long-term goals during the 5-Year Strategic Plan event; and the Governing Board and HSPC review and approve the final Self-Assessment report, School Readiness goals, and 5-year Strategic Plan.
+During the 2022-2023 program year, community stakeholders and parents were invited to participate in an in person strategic planning event.
+The DHS Head Start Program Policy Council resumed all governance activities to in person.